brimdata/super/docs/tutorials/super-for-jq.md

 title: For jq Users
 ---

-SuperSQL’s pipeline extensions and shortcuts provide a flexible and powerful way for SQL lovers to query their JSON data while leveraging their existing skills.
+SuperSQL’s pipes and shortcuts provide a flexible and powerful way for SQL users to query their JSON data while leveraging their existing skills.
 However, users who've traditionally wrangled their JSON with other tools such as [`jq`](https://stedolan.github.io/jq/) will find `super` equally powerful even if they don't know SQL or just prefer to work primarily in shortcuts.
 This tour